divya9n03/Team46-NFTGenesis/README.md

 | Harshit Jain    | PES2UG20CS136   |

 <br>
-NFTGenesis is a platform built to minimize cyber frauds and to ensure NFT (Non-Fungible Token) authenticity.
+NFTGenesis is a platform built to minimize cyber frauds and to ensure NFT (Non-Fungible Token) authenticity using a sophisticated approach to crypto-steganography infused with deep learning.
 It is an integrated web application that enables NFT authentication, predictive pricing analysis, keyword based NFT creation and in a nutshell acts as a robust marketplace for NFT minting.
 <br><br>

 # Steps to run the web application